h0verlord/qa-assignment/README.md

 ﻿# QA Assignment
- Writin Automated tests in c# using Selenium WebDriver and maybe RestSharp
+ Writing Automated tests in c# using Selenium WebDriver and maybe RestSharp.